-Condition Establishing the Proposed Project Design Speed (DS p) CASE 1 Use the design speed used in the original design of the highway.
-CASE $DS_p = DS_o$ CASE 2 Use the design speed used in the original design of the highway unless a reduced design speed (not less than posted speed) is approved by the DDE and the DTOE. $DS_p = DS_o$ CASE 3 Use the design speed used in the original design of the highway unless there is a significant crash history associated with a specific highway feature.
+Condition Establishing the Proposed Project Design Speed (DS_p) CASE 1 Use the design speed used in the original design of the highway.
+CASET $DS_p = DS_o$ CASE 2Use the design speed used in the original design of the highway unle design speed (not less than posted speed) is approved by the D DTOE. $DS_p = DS_o$ CASE 3 Use the design speed used in the original design of the highway unless there is a significant crash history associated with a specific highway feature.
 If so, then the design speed used in correcting the feature shall be equal to or greater than the posted speed.
 The posted speed shall also be used as the design speed for any other new highway features (not replacements).
 Special attention should be given to curb and gutter sections.
 DS p = DS o and DS p = PS (for design of features that are new or have a significant crash history)